 I cannot emphasize enough how appreciative YITH is to the organisers and volunteers for putting up this well-oiled show of a WordCamp.
 I myself have co-organised a WordCamp and many of the YITH team too, so we know how much it takes out of your working schedule.
 I also know that a little appreciation goes a long way.
 So from, me and the YITH team, thank you for all the hours you’ve put in to make WordCamp Dublin a success.
 A special thanks to the university volunteers and catering staff.

-I have spoken to many attendees, been to many WordCamps but I really think the relaxed atmosphere, the enthusiasm and engagement has been fantastic.
+I have spoken to many attendees, been to many WordCamps but I really think the relaxed atmosphere, the enthusiasm and engagement have been fantastic.

 Conclusion and takeaways